Federal Work-Study (FWS)

 To find out if you are eligible to participate in the Federal Work-Study Program at Pepperdine, please visit the Office of Financial Assistance in Thornton Administration Center on the second floor or call (310) 506-4301.
-You can also visit the Office of Financial Assistance website for more information.

-How does FWS awards work?
+How do FWS awards work?